 Review: St. Marys Georgia KOA Campground

-Campsites Available at St. Marys Georgia KOA Campground
+St. Marys Georgia KOA Campground Costs

 Since I was staying three nights, I paid $53 the first night and $58 the next two nights for a full hookup 30 amp lot.
 The KOA Value Kard saved me $16.90 for the weekend.